 – Offered at Iowa Valley Grinnell –

-- Application for college admission completed
+- Completed application for College admission

-- Application for the Gunsmith program completed
+- Completed application for the Gunsmith Technology program

-- IVG Gunsmith Tech applicant form (online form)
+- IVG Gunsmith Tech Applicant Form (online form)

 - Official high school transcript or high school equivalency diploma required (send to MCC Admissions Office, 3700 South Center Street, Marshalltown, Iowa 50158).